SAKryukov/vscode-extensible-markdown/docs/index.md

 The embedded extension "VSCode Markdown" is based on the [node.js](https://nodejs.org) *package* ["markdown-it"](https://www.npmjs.com/package/markdown-it).
 This module does not require installation, it comes with Visual Studio Code.
 Extensible Markdown Converter exposed the following extended features: Typographer, "smart quotes" (can used when Typographer is enabled), enabled or disabled HTML formatting in input Markdown document, "linkify", generation of `br` attributes.
 The configuration parameters are described in the section [Markdown-it Options](#markdown-it-options).

-### Markdown-it-named-headers Extension

-Another [node.js](https://nodejs.org) package ["markdown-it-named-headers"](https://www.npmjs.com/package/markdown-it-named-headers) is used as a *plug-in* to ["markdown-it"](https://www.npmjs.com/package/markdown-it).
-It also comes with Visual Studio Code, but not exposed by the extension embedded "VSCode Markdown".
-Extensible Markdown Converter controls the use of this plug-in through the [configuration option](#markdown-it-options) "`markdown.extension.convertToHtml.options.headingId`".

 ### Extensible Markdown Converter Embedded Extensions

-Extensible Markdown Converter adds two syntax elements to Markdown:
+Extensible Markdown Converter adds three syntax elements to Markdown:

 - Tagging for detection of the document title
 - File include declaration
+- Table of Contents (TOC) tag

 By default, both elements use *pseudo-link* form based on Markdown *link* syntax.
 They take the form: `[](some-tag)`.
 Even when such element produces HTML anchor, it gives no clickable area (normally defined by the text between [] brackets).
 The user can create/modify "settings.json" to describe any other suitable syntax, which is done in Regular Expression form.